 We have some surprising news for many of you here: Amazon considers your customers, their customers, and they DO NOT SHARE details of your customer information with you, at all.
 Not surprisingly, this drives sellers into a competition war over purchasing sponsored ads, because if you want to market to your customers directly, you have no choice but to pay Amazon more money to appear in front of them.
 Kind of a bummer, we know.

-But there is still good news for those Shopify users, you get complete control of your customer information, and built-in tools to help manage and market to them.
-Everything you need to create sales, deals, and special offers is right in there, with super easy to integrate third-party opportunities for sales funnels, email marketing, online advertising on all the major platforms (Facebook, Instagram, Google, and more!,) This is another obvious reason we definitely recommend having both of these channels active.
+But there is still good news for those Shopify users, you get complete control of your customer information and built-in tools to help manage and market to them.
+Everything you need to create sales, deals, and special offers are right in there, with super easy to integrate third-party opportunities for sales funnels, email marketing, online advertising on all the major platforms (Facebook, Instagram, Google, and more!,) This is another obvious reason we definitely recommend having both of these channels active.

 What custom features are available & how many stores can I have?